 The Amex Platinum comes with a generous welcome offer, as well as the chance to earn more bonus points during your first six months.
-Here are the main cardholder details you should consider as you weigh the pros and cons of the Platinum Card from American Express:
+Here are the main details you should consider as you weigh the pros and cons of the Platinum Card from American Express:

-- Earn 100,000 Membership Rewards points when you spend $6,000 on purchases on your card within six months of account opening
+- You earn 100,000 Membership Rewards points when you spend $6,000 on purchases on your card within six months of account opening

-- Also, earn 10X points on up to $25,000 in combined spending at restaurants worldwide and when you Shop Small in the U.S. for the first six months
+- An additional 10X points on up to $25,000 in combined spending at restaurants worldwide and when you Shop Small in the U.S. for the first six months

-- Earn 5X points on up to $500,000 spent per calendar year on airfare booked directly with airlines and airfare booked through American Express Travel, and 5X points on prepaid hotels booked through American Express Travel; also, earn 1X points on other purchases
+- 5X points on up to $500,000 spent per calendar year on airfare booked directly with airlines and airfare booked through American Express Travel, and 5X points on prepaid hotels booked through American Express Travel and 1X points on other purchases.

 - $695 annual fee

-- Major cardholder benefits include broad airport lounge access, a fee credit for Global Entry or TSA PreCheck membership, up to $200 in airline fee statement credits (enrollment required), up to $200 in Uber credits, $100 Saks Fifth Avenue credit, automatic Gold Elite status with Marriott Bonvoy and Hilton Honors – and more
+- Major cardholder benefits: broad airport lounge access, a fee credit for Global Entry or TSA PreCheck membership, up to $200 in airline fee statement credits (enrollment required), up to $200 in Uber credits, $100 Saks Fifth Avenue credit, automatic Gold Elite status with Marriott Bonvoy and Hilton Honors – and more

 Is the $695 annual fee worth it?